Answer a few simple questions to make your document in minutes

 If you are a property owner or manager in West Virginia, you can make a West Virginia Eviction Notice to warn a renter of impending legal action if they are not able to pay their overdue rent, abide by the terms of a lease, or leave the property.
 This essential notice can make it easier for you and your tenant(s) to avoid costly and time-consuming appearances in court by granting them a chance to rectify the issue at hand before a certain deadline.
 That said, in some cases, there will be no solution, and filing a lawsuit with the court is unavoidable.
 Appropriate for all types of residential property, this Eviction Notice for West Virginia can be used by property owners with tenants in Morgantown, Huntington, Charleston, and in all other cities throughout the Mountain State.

 Generally speaking, the answer is yes.
 You may use a West Virginia Eviction Notice (specifically known as a Notice to Pay Rent or Quit) to begin the process.
 However, as a result of the pandemic, several protections and limitations have been put in place for tenants.
 Although the federal eviction moratorium was extended and then struck down, the state and municipal governments in West Virginia have the authority to create and enforce their own restrictions for evictions.
-Keep up with the most recent guidelines for West Virginia or consult a lawyer, if you are uncertain.
+Keep up with the consult a lawyer, if you are uncertain.

 If you would like to legally remove tenants from a rental property, it may be helpful to provide them with a Notice of Eviction as a first step.
 Even if it isn't always mandated by law, this document can help you avoid going to court (as long as the tenant will comply.)
 Here are a few reasons why you may want one: